Access management in Yandex Cloud Desktop

 Users with this role can:

-- View information on and update access permissions granted for desktop groups.
+- View info on and update access permissions granted for desktop groups.

-- View information on desktop groups, create, update, and delete desktop groups.
+- View info on desktop groups, as well as create, update, and delete them.

 - View info on the relevant folder.